-- Household incomes at or below 185% of poverty level self-declared - Residency in Oklahoma (however, length of residency cannot be a criterion) self-declared - Verify number of individuals in household - Sign for receipt of food distribution
+- Household incomes at or below 200% of poverty level, which is to be self-declared. - Residency in Oklahoma (length of residency cannot be a criterion), which is to be self-declared. - Total number of individuals in household. - Sign annual TEFAP Intake Form to confirm eligibility for USDA food distribution